-- The Women's Soccer team took three of the four top ODAC awards for its 2013 season.
+- The women's soccer team took three of the four top ODAC awards for its 2013 season.
 Dessi Dupuy '15 was voted the ODAC Player of the Year, Rachel Sadowski '14 earned ODAC/Farm Bureau Insurance Scholar-Athlete of the Year.
 Rachel also received the prestigious NCAA Postgraduate Scholarship, based on her academic, athletic, and community achievements during her career at LC and will receive a one-time $7,500 scholarship to be used for postgraduate study.
 She is only the fifth Hornet to receive a NCAA Postgraduate and is the first women's soccer player to earn the award.
 Dr. Todd Olsen collected ODAC Coach of the Year accolades.

 - President Kenneth Garren recently received the Roanoke College Medal for outstanding contributions to the college and professional accomplishments.
 He also received one of Lynchburg's Mayor's Awards of Excellence.

 - Dr. John Eric Goff, professor of physics, continues to receive national media coverage for his knowledge about the intersection of sports and physics.
 For his knowledge about the new Brazuca soccer ball, used in the World Cup, he did interviews on All Things Considered with Terry Gross on National Public Radio (NPR), Soccer.com, and WPOV in Washington, D.C.
 He also wrote a piece for Live Mint, a newspaper in New Delhi, India with an affiliation with The Wall Street Journal.